alexlitel/congresstweets-automator/README.md

 [![Build Status](https://img.shields.io/travis/alexlitel/congresstweets-automator.svg?style=flat-square)](https://travis-ci.org/alexlitel/congresstweets-automator)
 [![Coverage Status](https://img.shields.io/coveralls/alexlitel/congresstweets-automator.svg?style=flat-square)](https://coveralls.io/github/alexlitel/congresstweets-automator?branch=master)

 This repo houses the backend portion of a project collecting the daily tweets of both houses of Congress (plus joint committees), encompassing 1,000+ campaign, office, committee and party accounts.
-It's designed to be used in concert with the [Tweets of Congress site](https://github.com/alexlitel/congresstweets), which hosts Jekyll posts and JSON datasets compiled daily by this app.
+It's designed to be used in concert with the [Tweets of Congress site](https://github.com/alexlitel/congresstweets), which features JSON datasets compiled daily by this app.
 The automator is alpha-ish and will probably change considerably.

 Licensed under [MIT](http://www.opensource.org/licenses/mit-license.php)

 ## How it works
 This project is designed to run on a service like Heroku, interfacing with the Twitter API at a set interval to make sure all tweets are captured.
 The app culls data from a Twitter list following all the relevant congressional accounts, the most anonymous way of following a Twitter account.
 If you follow this strategy (designed to minimizing chances of blocking), I recommend using an undetectable private Twitter list in combination with either a private Twitter account or a burner account you never use.
 This app does not presently initialize the list or automate following process, though I might create some version of the latter in the future.

 To track tweets and a few other data points, the app uses a small Redis store that contains some stringified data that gets parsed when the app runs.
 To reduce unwieldiness, the app transforms the received Twitter tweet data into much smaller objects with a few properties like text, screen name, date, and id.
 It includes both retweets and full text of quoted tweets.
-At the end of the day (EST), the app empties out the previous day's tweet day into JSON dumps of tweets and Jekyll posts of tweets sorted by the following properties (generated using data from `data/users-filtered.json`, stored on the Redis store):
+At the end of the day (EST), the app empties out the previous day's tweet day into JSON dumps of tweets (generated using data from `data/users-filtered.json`, stored on the Redis store):
 * chamber
 * account type
   * committees: name, party